 In the meantime, state after state in eastern Europe fell under communist control and Soviet influence.
-The map below details a number of these conquests for the Soviet Union.
+The map above illustrates the manner in which satellite states were created by the Soviet Union.

 The story of two countries will serve to illustrate the nature of the Soviet takeover.